sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

    dataset should not be a valid number or value associated with any of the variables, e.g. you could use ``-9999`` as this is unlikely to be a valid value.

-.. [#]
-   I know this is a bit of a fudge, but it does work and hopefully this will be fixed in a later version of jamovi.

 .. |booksales|                         replace:: ``booksales.csv``
 .. _booksales:                         ../_static/data/booksales.csv